shuftipro/RESTful-API-v1.3/on-site_without_ocr/on-site_without_ocr.md

 	Type: **string**
 	Length: **2 characters**

 	Send the 2 characters long language code of your preferred language to display the verification screens accordingly.
 Please consult [Supported Languages](languages.md) for language codes.
+Default language english will be selected if this key is missing in the request.

 * ## email

-	Required: **Yes**
+	Required: **No**
 	Type: **string**
 	Minimum: **6 characters**
 	Maximum: **128 characters**